UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

 \subsection{UNIV on RGB Downstream Task}

-To evaluate the knowledge preserving effectiveness of UNIV in RGB downstream tasks, we compare its performance with several baseline methods.
-As shown in Table ~\ref{tab:RGB-downstream}, we evaluate the downstream semantic segmentation performance on the ADE20K~\cite{zhou2017scene} and MSRS-RGB~\cite{Tang2022PIAFusion} datasets.
+To evaluate the inter-class seperation ability on the RGB modal, we compare our UNIV model performance with several baseline methods.
+As shown in \cref{tab:RGB-downstream}, we evaluate the downstream semantic segmentation performance on the ADE20K~\cite{zhou2017scene} and MSRS-RGB~\cite{Tang2022PIAFusion} datasets.
 All methods are trained under identical settings to ensure a fair comparison.
-Details can be found in Appendix~\ref{sec:app2}.
+Details can be found in the Implementation Details section of Appendix.

-The infrared-specific pre-trained model InfMAE encounters modality collapse in visible RGB fine-tuning tasks, highlighting the challenges of cross-modal adaptation.
-UNIV, equipped with the visible modality synchronous distillation loss $\mathcal{L}^{VV}$ and LoRA-based dynamic modality routing, maintains near-baseline RGB performance while enabling efficient infrared adaptation.
+The heterogeneous feature space from Infrared-specific InfMAE encounters modality collapse in visible RGB downstream tasks, highlighting the challenges of cross-modal adaptation.
+However, UNIV, producing an unified semantic feature space, maintains near-baseline RGB performance while enabling efficient infrared adaptation.
 On the MSRS-RGB dataset, UNIV maintains original competitive performance (79.0 mIoU), matching the baseline and further validating its effectiveness in cross-modal tasks.
-On ADE20K, UNIV achieves 51.2 mIoU — retaining 99\% of the original MCMAE (IN1K-pretrained) capability — demonstrating robust RGB knowledge preservation despite cross-modal learning.
-This mirrors the duplex retina’s ability to seamlessly transition between rods and cones without compromising perceptual stability.
+On ADE20K, UNIV achieves 51.2 mIoU — retaining 99\% of the original MCMAE (IN1K-pretrained) capability.
+These results collectively demonstrate that UNIV effectively constructs a unified semantic feature space, enabling robust cross-modal transfer while preserving strong performance on the original modality.